ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 - There are blank lines in the patch notes.
 If you guess a blank line, you will receive a `Whiffed!` comment.
 You have 1 (ONE) more additional guess.
 - PLEASE USE CTRL+F or the search feature IF YOUR NUMBER HAS BEEN GUESSED.
 They will not count as a valid entry, and you will instantly be disqualified if you choose a number that has already been guessed.

-# The bot
+# The Bot

 The bot enforces these rules and outputs various text lines from a given `patch_notes.txt` file, depending on if a user guesses a line with the appropriate number of content or not.
 Some features/behaviours that the bot will encompass:

+- Log into Reddit (credentials are configured in `hon_patch_notes_game_bot/praw.ini`)
-- Keep track of each unique user that posts in the thread, as well as their guess count
+- Keep track of each unique user that responds to the bot in the thread and/or to a comment that the bot made in the thread
-- Validate users to see if they are new accounts or not

-# Using Poetry

-`cd python patch_notes_game_bot`
-`poetry run main.py`
+- Keep track of these user's statistics pertaining to the current game instance
+- Prevent users below a certain comment karma from commenting